-St. Mary’s is also encouraging everyone to Wear Red on Friday, February 1, 2013 to raise awareness of heart disease.
+St. Mary’s Regional Medical Center, in partnership with the American Heart Association, is encouraging everyone to Wear Red today, February 6, 2015 to raise awareness of the number 1 killer of women, heart disease.

 In Maine, more than 1 of every 4 deaths is from heart disease or stroke.
 Don’t become a statistic.
 Take charge of your health!
 One key to heart health is to know some very important numbers: your blood pressure, cholesterol, and BMI.
 Ideally, here’s where they should be (for non-diabetics):

 - Total cholesterol of 200 mg/dL or lower

 - HDL (“good” cholesterol) of 50 mg/dL or higher for women and 40 mg/dL or higher for men

 - LDL (“bad” cholesterol) of 100 or lower

 - Triglycerides of less than 150 mg/dL.